MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-004-Lookup.md

 #### Tax attribute

-Tax Attributes can be picked which are defined with tax type.
+Tax attributes defined with tax type can be picked.

 #### Component

-Tax Component amounts computed based on percentage captured can be picked from Tax Rates.
+Tax Component amounts computed can be picked from Tax Rates.

 #### Record variable

-The value of a ‘Record variable’ field used in use case variable can be picked.
+The value of a ‘Record variable’ field used in 'use case' variable can be picked.

 #### Component percent